Pioreactor/docs.pioreactor/developer-guide/02-Background jobs/01-intro-background-jobs.md

 ---
+title: Introduction to background jobs
 slug: /intro-background-jobs
 ---

-# Introduction to background jobs

 The core unit of "work" in the Pioreactor software is a background job (called _activities_ in the web interface).
 Background jobs include `od_reading`, `monitor`, automation controllers, all the _automations_ themselves, etc. Often, a community plugin is a background job (or multiple jobs) that gives your bioreactor new abilities.
 There are a few core feature of a background job to be highlighted if you intend on working with them.